Want to know everything about rooster spurs? You might observe the long, sharp spurs on roosters feet.

 When Do Rooster Spurs Develop?

 Spurs develop on all chickens, both hens, and roosters.
-This small bump at the back of the shank stays dominant in hens without growing.
+A small bump on the back of the shank remains dominant in hens without growth.

 It, however, keeps growing in roosters, especially when the bird reaches sexual maturity, which is usually around six months of age.